jessicading/mergeomics/README.md

 #### Notes
 All files used are tab delimited text files.

-In previous documentations and tutorials, "MARKER" was used as a column name in input files, and this tutorial will still describe associations as "markers" but in input and output files, "LOCUS" will take the place of "MARKER".
-This is because the particular scripts being used as examples here use "LOCUS" and not "MARKER" column names.
-This can be modified by the user in their own analysis.

 All scripts except MDF need to source "Mergeomics.R".

 ### Marker Dependency Filtering